infominer33/infominer33.github.io/_pages/about.md

 Rather than try to promote my own self as a product, I will make a product around sharing information so compelling that it simply can't be ignored.

+I also think it's really cool to be judged on the value of what I create rather than my physical appearance.

 Besides which, I'm pretty sure more and more people will choose a similar path in the coming years.
 I think most are aware of the risks of having all of their personal information available to any casually curious browser, and their every waking moment analysed by a multitude of bots and sensors.

 ## Revolutionary Day-Job?